Content

 Opt for gentle shampoos and conditioners.

-Use hair oils or hair masks for hydration.
+Use deep-conditioning hair masks or hair oils for hydration.

 Be gentle when detangling your hair.